Santorini Travel Guide

 Santorini © Harvey Barrison

-Not only is Santorini one of the most beautiful islands in the world, it is also geologically and archaeologically one of the most dramatic.
-The island, which is also called Thira, is shaped like an enormous pair of jaws encircling a lake filled with pure blue water.
-This is the core of an ancient volcano, which according to legend destroyed the lost continent of Atlantis when it blew its top about 3,600 years ago, burying the ancient city of Akrotiri (now being excavated) under tons of ash and sending out tidal waves that inundated other landmasses.
+Besides being one of the most beautiful islands in the world, Santorini is also one of the most geologically and archaeologically dramatic.
+Often called Thira, the island is shaped like an enormous pair of jaws encircling a lake filled with pure blue water.
+This is the core of an ancient volcano, which according to legend, destroyed the lost continent of Atlantis.

 Become our Santorini Travel Expert